googleapis/release-please/docs/customizing.md

 ### Pull Request Title

-If you would like to customize the pull request title, you can use the `--pull-request-title-pattern` CLI option of the `pull-request-title-pattern` option in the manifest configuration.
+If you would like to customize the pull request title, you can use the `--pull-request-title-pattern` CLI option or the `pull-request-title-pattern` option in the manifest configuration.

 The pattern uses string replacement and regular expressions to build and